mycevin/md2walrus/README.md

 - Use a framework to display markdown content
 - SDK wrapper based on Sui communication or other chains
 - Sui contract to compose pages or applications

+## In the future

+Write totally decentralized app with markdown.